LLNL/zfp/docs/source/low-level-api.rst

 *d*-dimensional blocks of up to |4powd| values.
 If a block is not complete, i.e., contains fewer than |4powd| values, then |zfp|'s partial block support should be favored over padding the block with, say, zeros or other fill values.
-The blocks (de)compressed need not be contiguous, but can be gathered from or scattered to a larger array by setting appropriate strides.
+The blocks (de)compressed need not be contiguous and can be gathered from or scattered to a larger array by setting appropriate strides.

 The following topics are available: